educates/labs-installation-guides/workshops/lab-lookup-configuration/workshop/content/02-admin-user-access.md

 preview: true
 ```

-This includes a `ClientConfig` which is used to configure a user.

 The admin user has the special role `admin` and can be used for querying the
 state of any monitored Educates cluster via the lookup service.
 This user should
 not be used by a custom front end web portal which only needs to request